mbattad/7880943_A2_site_v1/README.md

 # Purpose
 This tutorial will show you how to use a static site generator with GitHub Pages to host a Markdown-formatted resume online.

+## Why should I follow this guide?
-Additionally, it will explain and demonstrate technical writing principles as described by Andrew Etter in his book, Modern Technical Writing (linked in [More Resources](#more-resources)).
+Using Markdown, GitHub, and a static site generator for your resume has two main advantages, described in more detail by Andrew Etter in his book, Modern Technical Writing (linked in [More Resources](#more-resources)).

+### It's easier for you to update
+Etter emphasizes Markdown for living documents, such as a resume that you'll continually be updating with new experience and skills.

+### It's easier for others to view
+Hosting your resume online can get you better exposure to employers.
+Employers can reference your resume at any time without having to request or download extra files.
+Furthermore, this resume format uses technological tools like Markdown, static site generators, and GitHub version control.
+This demonstrates curiosity and willingness to learn about various computer science concepts, which is attractive to employers!

 # Prerequisites
 - A resume formatted in Markdown
     - See [More Resources](#more-resources) for an interactive Markdown tutorial.
 - A GitHub account
-- Latest version of go language installed
+- The latest version of [go language](https://go.dev/doc/install) installed

 # Instructions